-Fare evasion – or traveling without a valid ticket- is a problem for many public transport operators around the world.
-It undermines the viability of public transport, causes financial losses that amount to millions yearly, and can lead to feelings of unfairness and lack of safety among paying passengers.
+Fare evasion – traveling without a valid ticket in public transport- is a problem for many public transit operators around the world.
+It undermines the viability of public transport, causes financial losses that amount to millions yearly, and leads to feelings of unfairness and lack of safety among paying passengers.

-A study carried out in 2015 by Professor Graham Currie, Director of the Public Transport Research Group (PTRG), and Alexa Delbosc from Monash University (Melbourne, Australia) analysed the reasons why people do not pay for their tickets.
+A study carried out in 2015 by Professor Graham Currie, Director of the Public Transport Research Group (PTRG), and Alexa Delbosc from Monash University (Melbourne, Australia) analysed the reasons why people fare evade.

-The study was first conducted in Melbourne, then in London, Paris, Toronto, New York, Boston, Sydney, Brisbane and Perth.
+The study was first conducted in Melbourne, followed by London, Paris, Toronto, New York, Boston, Sydney, Brisbane and Perth.

 Findings revealed that fare evaders can be categorised into 4 types, depending on their attitudes and behaviours: the accidental evader, the “it’s not my fault” evader, the calculated risk-taker and the career evader.

-Results showed that in Melbourne, most of the revenue loss came from a small group of fare dodgers (65.400 people) who almost never paid for their tickets, which Mr. Currie called ‘recidivists’.
-Their actions amounted for 68% of the total revenue loss in one year, or A$54 million (about A$ 826 per person).
+Results showed that in Melbourne, most of the revenue loss came from a small group of fare dodgers (65.400 people) who almost never paid for their tickets, which Mr. Currie calls ‘recidivists’.
+Their actions amounted for 68% of the total revenue loss in one year, or A$54m (about A$826 per person).

-In comparison, there were 580.000 accidental fare dodgers (14.5% of all Melbourne residents), which caused a revenue loss of A$ 4 million in one year (or A$7 per person).
+In comparison, there were 580.000 accidental fare evaders (14.5% of all Melbourne residents), which caused a revenue loss of A$ 4m in one year (or A$7 per person).

-Findings also revealed a correlation between ticket inspections and fare evasion rates, suggesting that more ticket checks will result in less fare evasion.
+Findings also revealed a correlation between ticket inspections and fare evasion rates, suggesting that more ticket checks will result in less fare evasions.

-Once the campaign was over, PTV reported 5% fare evasion rates, much lower than the 12% rate measured in 2011-12.
+Once the campaign was over, PTV reported 5% fare evasion rates, compared to 12% measured in 2011-12.

 Mr. Currie conducted follow-up research in London, Paris, Toronto, New York, Boston, Sydney, Brisbane and Perth.
 His findings identified the same issue of ‘recidivism’ in all these cities.

-In Sydney, PTRG consulted Sydney policy makers about their revenue protection methods, who have reported annual savings of A$ 60 million following their advice.
+In Sydney, PTRG consulted Sydney policy makers about their revenue protection methods, who reported annual savings of A$ 0m following their advice.

 A separate study carried out by Felipe González, Carolina Busco, and Katheryn Codocedo from Universidad Diego Portales on the public bus system in Santiago, Chile looked at the bahaviours of fare evaders.